Meniscus Tear: Gentle Non-Invasive Care Options

 Meniscus Tear Symptoms

-Patients with a torn meniscus complain of localized pain that worsens during rotation or twisting movements or when squatting.
+Patients with a torn meniscus complain of localized discomfort that worsens during rotation or twisting movements or when squatting.

 - Swelling & reduced motion or mobility